evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_2WD/_index.md

 ### Phone Mirroring

-Furthermore, the Kia EV6 Standard Range 2WD supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Kia EV6 Standard Range 2WD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Kia EV6 Standard Range 2WD.
+You can choose between two sound systems for the Kia EV6 Standard Range 2WD:

-- **Standard:**: This system features six speakers and delivers a maximum output of  watts.
+- **Standard:**: Features six speakers and delivers a maximum output of  watts.
-- **Meridian Premium Sound System:**: This system features 14 speakers and delivers a maximum output of  watts.
+- **Meridian Premium Sound System:**: Features 14 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.